Organizations, Foundations & Clubs

 Wood River Senior Citizens Center

-The Wood River Senior Center provides home cooked meals Monday-Friday noon for just $3.50 so come take advantage of the great food!
-The center is open 8:30-4:30 during the week.
+The Wood River Senior Center provides locally cooked meals Monday-Friday at noon for a suggested donation of $5.00.
+Please come join us for some great food!
+The center is open 9:00-2:00 during the week.
 It also offers a host of other wonderful services for area residents: free blood pressure screenings, flu shots, speakers on health/wellness/nutrition, a foot clinic by an R.N., handiman service referrals, and social activities like cards, games, and crafting.

 Wood River Food Pantry